greenporsche/miRcore/module-2-bts/README.md

 **Morning Session (Part 1)**

 *Main Topics:*
-- Review of Bowtie2 and SAMtools workflow: "Yesterday we found if the data sequence contains SARS-CoV-2 genome using Bowtie2"
+- Review of Bowtie2 and SAMtools workflow, building on the previous day's discovery of SARS-CoV-2 sequences
 - Loading bioinformatics modules on the cluster: `module load` for Bowtie2 and SAMtools
 - IGV (Integrative Genomics Viewer) introduction:
   - Desktop application for visualizing aligned sequencing data